-I’m really excited to share an interview with a very talented landscape and nature Photographer from Connecticut.
+I’m excited to share an interview with a very talented landscape and nature photographer from Connecticut.
 His name is Simmie Reagor and he finds inspiration for his work with his connection to the natural world.
 Simmie is a talented photographer who excels at capturing the beauty and flux of nature and conveys this connection through his photography with his viewers.

 Simmie, thank you so much for sharing your experiences with us and thank you so much for all your thoughtful responses.
 It’s not every day we get a behind the scenes view of such an engaging artist.

 I was born and raised in the Chicago area for 12 years but after living in several other states, the place I call home now is Connecticut for 34 years.

 When did you first realize that you wanted to get into photography and how long have you been involved with it?